dankamongmen/notcurses/README.md

 struct ncplane* ncplane_aligned(struct ncplane* n, int rows, int cols,
                                 int yoff, ncalign_e align, void* opaque);

+// Duplicate an existing ncplane.
+The new plane will have the same geometry,
+// will duplicate all content, and will start with the same rendering state.
+// The new plane will be immediately above the old one on the z axis. struct ncplane* ncplane_dup(struct ncplane* n, void* opaque);

 // Destroy the specified ncplane.
 None of its contents will be visible after
 // the next call to notcurses_render().
 It is an error to attempt to destroy
 // the standard plane.